 Yet, it comes at a price - a price that we are not willing to pay.
 We fail to see how your conception can account for genuine categorical mathematical knowledge.
 Your epistemic foundation of any mathematical theory is based on a two-step approach.
-First your show how we can re-interpret any mathematical theory within your theory - third-order Object Theory.
+First your show how we can reinterpret any mathematical theory within your theory - third-order Object Theory.
 Then, in a second step, you show how we can have knowledge of just those re-interpreted statements.
-That is, your epistemic account only applies to the imported statements of Object Theory, Our claim is that knowledge of these re-interpreted statements is not categorical.
-To see this more clearly, let us first outline how it is so much as possible to have knowledge of any mathematical theory.
+That is, your epistemic account only applies to the imported statements of Object Theory.
+Our claim is that knowledge of these re-interpreted statements is not categorical.
+To see this more clearly, let us first outline how it is so much as possible to have knowledge of "inconsistent" theories and then explain how you can account for our knowledge of any mathematical theory.
 This will help to see why the resulting knowledge is non-categorical.